Efforts to avert U.S. shutdown continue amid Republican discord

 It takes 60 votes in the hundred-member Senate to end a filibuster.
 With Democrats controlling only 54 votes, they will need at least six Republicans to move the measure back to the House.

 Statements by McConnell and Cornyn strongly suggested that those Republican votes would indeed be available.
-Cruze and Rubio are both potential presidential contenders in 2016.
-Cruze in particular has angered fellow Republicans by going out on his own around the country to pressure them into not "surrendering" on Obamacare.
+Cruz and Rubio are both potential presidential contenders in 2016.
+Cruz in particular has angered fellow Republicans by going out on his own around the country to pressure them into not "surrendering" on Obamacare.

 Ironically, a successful filibuster by Tea Party supporters would have blocked consideration of the bill to defund Obamacare, supported by the smaller-government Tea Party and passed with a round of cheers by House conservatives.